 We suggest you bring a minimum amount of civilian clothing since you will not be allowed to wear it during your fourth-class (freshman) year until after Recognition (approximately in March).
 Weather permitting, we advise you to report to the Academy wearing a short-sleeve shirt or blouse, shorts or pants, and a light sweater or jacket, as needed.
-You should wear your most comfortable walking shoes.
+You should wear your most comfortable walking shoes or combat boots if you purchased them.
+If you wear the boots have running shoes easily available to be checked by USAFA staff (see below for athletic shoe requirements).
 In-processing will require approximately eight full hours and include considerable walking and standing.
 Baggage should be no larger than airline carry-on size; backpacks are preferable.